Canelo Álvarez vs. Matthew Hatton: Background

 Having held the WBC Silver since his July 2010 victory over Luciano Leonel Cuello, Canelo Álvarez was the mandatory challenger for the WBC light middleweight belt which was won by Manny Pacquiao in November 2010.

 In January 2011 Álvarez signed to face European welterweight champion Matthew Hatton at a 150 Ib catchweight.

 In February 2011 the WBC Board of Governors voted to declare their super welterweight title vacant, following Pacquiao informing them that he had no intention of defending the belt.
-As a result the Álvarez/Hatton bout was sanctioned for the now vacant title despite still being fought 4 pounds below the Light middleweight limit and with Hatton being unranked at the weight.
+As a result, the Álvarez/Hatton bout was sanctioned for the now vacant title despite still being fought 4 pounds below the Light middleweight limit and with Hatton being unranked at the weight.
 It was the first time for either fighter to challenge for a major belt in any division. Álvarez was a 15–1 on favourite to win.

 Reported fight earnings

 These are the payouts to some of the fighters.
 These are the California State Athletic Commission purses as per the California bout agreements.
-They does not include sponsor money or other common forms of revenue paid through other streams.
-In California, if a fighter is more than two pounds overweight he is automatically penalized 20 percent of his purse and the weigh-in is over.
+They do not include sponsor money or other common forms of revenue paid through other streams.
+In California, if a fighter is more than two pounds overweight he is automatically penalized 20 percent of his purse.